Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Eigenvalue Preliminaries

 Dividing by $1 + \epsilon b_{\epsilon} + \frac{c_{\epsilon,r}}{\lambdatilde_j}$ and noting that $\frac{1}{1+\left(\epsilon b_{\epsilon} +\frac{c_{\epsilon,r}}{\lambdatilde_j}\right)}\geq 1-\left(\epsilon b_{\epsilon} + \frac{c_{\epsilon,r}}{\lambdatilde_j} \right)$ now finishes the proof. \end{proof}

 Having reviewed and utilized standard methods for approximating the singular values of a matrix $\A$ from $\M \A \M^*$ sketches, we will now consider how accurately we can recover compressive measurements of the eigenvectors of $\A$ from such sketches.
-In particular, we will assume that $A$ is Hermitian and PSD matrix below.
+In particular, we will continue to assume that $A$ is a Hermitian and PSD matrix below.